 In this article, we will explain the different parameters of TDR and its works.
-So let’s get started with the Time Domain Reflectometer.
+So let’s get started with the time domain reflectometer.

 Introduction to Time Domain Reflectometer

 - The TDR measures the value of reflections over conductors.
-For measuring reflections TDR releases an incident signal on the conductor and listens for this reflection.
+For measuring reflections, TDR releases an incident signal on the conductor and listens for this reflection.

 - The impedance of discontinuity can be measured through the amplitude of the reflected signal.

-- The distance of reflecting impedance can be measured from time that the pulse takes to return.
+- The distance of reflecting impedance can be measured from the time that the pulse takes to return.

-What does TDR Stand for
+What does TDR stand for?

 It stands for Time-Domain Reflectometry.
 TDR is a technique used for testing the features of electrical lines by measuring reflected pulses.